cmg2146/webauthn-test-api/README.md

 To run any dotnet CLI command, you will need version 6.0.x of the .NET SDK installed on your machine.
 You can get it [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

+* TODO: Secure the login and register page
+  * Ensure CSRF is handled properly.
+  * Add device registration to register page
+  * Implement captcha for create account
 * TODO: Finalize Production Deployment
-  * Configure proxy with nginx in.
+  * Configure proxy with nginx.
-  * Setup ARM template
+  * Setup Bicep template
   * Setup DevOps build pipeline
   * Setup custom domain?
 * TODO: Setup <span>ASP.</span>NET core debugging w/docker
-* TODO: Implement captcha for create account

 The following documentation was helpful to setup this project: